ncsa/Swift-T-Variant-Calling/README.md

 Generally, for the preparation of the reference sequence, the following link is a good start [the GATK’s guidelines](http://gatkforums.broadinstitute.org/wdl/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk).

-To achieve the parallelization of Figure \[1\] in the realignment/recalibration stages, the pipeline needs a separate vcf file of known variants for each chromosome/contig, and each should be named as: `*${chr_name}.vcf` .
-Further, all these files need to be in the
-`INDELDIR` which should be within the `REFGENOMEDIR` directory as per the runfile.
+If splitting by chromosome for the realignment/recalibration/variant-calling stages, the pipeline needs a separate vcf file of known variants for each chromosome/contig, and each should be named as: `*${chr_name}.vcf` .
+Further, all these files need to be in the `INDELDIR` which should be within the `REFGENOMEDIR` directory as per the runfile.
-If working with the GATK bundle, the sample script ([*splitVCF-by-chromosome.sh*](https://github.com/HPCBio/BW_VariantCalling/blob/ParameterSweep/splitVCF-by-chromosome.sh)) can be used to produce the needed files with some minor modifications (mainly, providing the right path to the referencedir, java and GenomeAnalysisTK.jar)

 ## Resource Requirements